awsdocs/aws-transit-gateway-guide/doc_source/tgw-transit-gateways.md

 You cannot modify a transit gateway that has been shared with you\.

-You cannot remove a CIDR block for the transit gateway if any of the IP addresses are currently used for a [Connect peer](tgw-connect.md)\.
+You cannot remove a CIDR block for the transit gateway if any of the IP addresses are currently used for a [Transit Gateway Connect peer](tgw-connect.md)\.

 **To modify a transit gateway**